Skip to content

 4. Define the file type as MP4.

 5. Define the file path where the recording will be stored.
-The {room_name}, {room_id}, and {time} templates will be replaced by the actual room name, room ID and timestamp, respectively.
+The {room_name}, {time} and {room_id} templates will be replaced by the actual room name, timestamp and room ID, respectively.
 Check out all available filename templates.

 6. Start a RoomCompositeEgress to record all participants in the room by calling the startRoomCompositeEgress method of the EgressClient with the roomName and fileOutput as parameters.